 2.11.
 All deposits must be placed with the Tenancy Deposit Scheme.

-Purpose of clause: To comply with legislation if creating assured shorthold tenancies and to offer recourse to all students that prevents the need for legal action.
+Purpose of clause: To comply with legislation if creating ASTs, and to offer recourse to all students that prevents the need for legal action.

 Guidance: Providers should research carefully into which scheme is most appropriate for their properties.